-But her true claim to fame is as “Lizzie McGuire”'s (2001—2004) mom on the Disney Channel hit of the same name, a show that turned Hilary Duff (b.
+But her true claim to fame is as “Lizzie McGuire's” (2001-2004) mom on the Disney Channel hit of the same name, a show that turned Hilary Duff (b.
 September 28, 1987) into a tween-household name.
 Todd was so outstanding in the role she was cited by CNN as one of TV's all-time most memorable moms.
-In my book, she's also one of TV's all-time most memorable, and least obvious-looking, sluts.
+In my book, thanks to her Golden Girls appearance, she's also one of TV's all-time most memorable, and least obvious-looking, sluts.

 Geraldine Fitzgerald as “Anna in “Mother's Day” (May 7, 1988) and as “Martha Lamont” in “Not Another Monday” (November 11, 1989)

 Geraldine Fitzgerald (November 24, 1913-July 17, 2005) was one of many distinguished actors from Hollywood's Golden Age who made appearances on GG, some of whom make my list and some of whom just weren't interesting enough on the show to rate in the Top 40 for me.

 In “Mother's Day,” for which Fitzgerald became one of only nine guest stars to receive an Emmy nomination, she lands solid laughs and tugs heartstrings as an elderly woman who escapes her nursing home to make a pilgrimage to her daughter's grave, with a little help from “Rose.”

 In “Not Another Monday,” she plays a friend of “Sophia's” in search of assistance in committing suicide.
 “Sophia” wants to help her friend, but feels suicide is a sin — and decides it's up to her to talk her friend out of it.